 In this work, a fast approach for netlist placement based on a gradient descent was presented.
 The gradient placer was compared to the simulated annealing based placer of VPR.
 It has been shown that the quality of the placement in regard of the bounding-box cost and the occupation of routing resources (i.e., channel width and total wire length) is equal to the reference within a reasonable margin of error, as proven by placing twenty prominent benchmarking netlists of different complexity.
 Notably, the presented approach is shown to be up to 3.8 times faster than the reference.
 On average, it needs less than half of the time to compute the result.
-However, preliminary results show that the resulting length of the critical path is worse with the gradient placer (about twenty percent for the largest netlist in this work).
-This would need to be addressed in future work.
+However, it also has been shown that the resulting length of the critical path is worse with the gradient placer (about 43 percent on average).
+A possible solution to this issue (i.e., a modified cost-function)

-Figure 6.
-Diagram of the runtime as average of ten measurements between the gradient based placement algorithm and the simulated annealing of VPR.
+Figure 14.
+Diagram of the Total Net Delay (TND) of the gradient placement and the simulated annealing of VPR.

-TABLE V. COMPARISON OF THE RUNTIME AS AVERAGE OF TEN MEASUREMENTS BETWEEN THE GRADIENT BASED PLACEMENT ALGORITHM AND THE SIMULATED ANNEALING OF VPR
+TABLE V. COMPARISON OF THE RUNTIME AS AVERAGE OF ' ΓEN MEASUREMENTS BETWEEN THE GRADIENT BASED PLACEME NT ALGORITHM AND THE SIMULATED ANNEALING OF VPR